ankorstore/yokai/fxcore/README.md

         obfuscate: false               # to obfuscate error messages on the core http server responses
         stack: false                   # to add error stack trace to error response of the core http server
       dashboard:
-        enabled: true                  # to enable the core dashboard UI
+        enabled: true                  # to enable the core dashboard
         overview:
           app_env: true                # to display the app env on the dashboard overview
           app_debug: true              # to display the app debug on the dashboard overview